10 Tips for Maintaining a Healthy Website

 Website maintenance is the ongoing process of keeping your site secure, functional, and up-to-date.
 Without regular upkeep, your site can slow down, become vulnerable to hackers, and even lose search rankings.

+Think of it like changing the oil in your car—skip it too long, and things start breaking down.
 Keeping your website in top shape isn’t just about aesthetics—it’s about security, speed, and functionality.
 Here are our top tips for keeping your website running at its best:

 1. Update Your Software Regularly